WLCG-AuthZ-WG/common-jwt-profile/profile.md

 For a given storage resource, the defined authorizations include:

-*   **storage.read**: Read data.
+*   **storage.read** &mdash; Read data.
 Only applies to 'online' resources such as disk, as opposed to 'nearline' resources such as tape, where the **stage** authorization may need to be used instead (see below), because the `storage.read` scope only allows _staged_ data to be read.
-*   **storage.create**: Upload data.
+*   **storage.create** &mdash; Upload data.
 This includes renaming files if the destination file does not already exist.
 This capability includes the creation of directories and subdirectories at the specified path, and the creation of any non-existent directories required to create the path itself.
 This authorization does **not** permit overwriting or deletion of stored data.
 The driving use case for a separate `storage.create` scope is to enable the stage-out of data from jobs on a worker node.
-*   **storage.modify**: Change data.
+*   **storage.modify** &mdash; Change data.
 This includes renaming files, creating new files, and writing data.
 This permission includes overwriting or replacing stored data in addition to deleting or truncating data.
 This is a strict superset of `storage.create`.
-*   **storage.stage**: Stage and/or read data, plus related operations.
+*   **storage.stage** &mdash; Stage and/or read data, plus related operations.
     This scope allows data to be _staged_, when needed, from a 'nearline' resource to an 'online' resource, to allow the data to be read.
     Because staging is always done in order to read the given data next,